amoltdhage/AdditionOfTwoNumbersProvidedbyTheUser/README.md

 In this program, I asked the user to enter two numbers and this program displays the sum of two numbers entered by user.

 # Output

+     Like this

-Enter first number: 1
+# Enter first number: 1

-Enter second number: 1
+# Enter second number: 1

-The sum of 1 and 1 is 2.0
+# The sum of 1 and 1 is 2.0